gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Gradle now checks the Adoptium API first when downloading JDKs, rather than only using the legacy AdoptOpenJDK API.
 This allows downloading the new JDK 18 releases, which are not available via AdoptOpenJDK, while still maintaining the ability to download versions that are no longer supported by Adoptium, such as JDK 9-10 and 12-16.

 There is a new Gradle property `org.gradle.jvm.toolchain.install.adoptium.baseUri` to control the Adoptium base URI.
 This is in addition to the`org.gradle.jvm.toolchain.install.adoptopenjdk.baseUri` property, which is still used if a JDK is not found in the Adoptium API.

-### Dependency resolution results can be used as task inputs

-Starting with Gradle 7.5 it is now possible to declare dependency resolution results as task inputs.

-You can learn more in the [Authoring Tasks](userguide/more_about_tasks.html#sec:task_input_using_dependency_resolution_results) user manual chapter and with the dedicated [sample](samples/sample_tasks_with_dependency_resolution_result_inputs.html).

-These new types of task inputs also comes with support for the [configuration cache](userguide/configuration_cache.html).

 ### Description available on secondary variants